c-ramirez/fill-template/README.md

 # fill-template
-This project inserts values in a template using regular expressions The types of permitted values are:
+Given a template with a certain format, inserts values in a template using regular expressions The types of permitted values are:
  - Parameters: single value, only appear once in the template. &P{}
  - Fields: list of values &L[]{{  &F{}  }}